 Cloud Cost Optimization Strategies (Even AWS won’t Tell you!)

-Stanford University researcher and lecturer Dr. Jonathan Koomey presented a report last year which stated a surprising fact that only 20 per cent of organizations would save money if they transferred their server data directly to the cloud, whereas 80 per cent would see an increase in the annual costs.
+Stanford University researcher and lecturer Dr. Jonathan Koomey presented a report in 2017 which stated a surprising fact that only 20 per cent of organizations would save money if they transferred their server data directly to the cloud, whereas 80 percent would see an increase in the annual costs.

 For those organizations comprising of 80 per cent, the extra cost rolls over when they move on to the cloud, Koomey found, which results in organizations paying an average of 36 per cent more of cloud services than they actually need to.
 Given Gartner’s projection that data storage will be a $173 billion business in 2018, companies globally could save $62 billion on storage just by optimizing their workloads.
 This is understandable since, for organizations using cloud resources aggressively, it becomes difficult to keep the cloud bills in check.
 Also, it affects the overall software development costs.

-If your organization is one of those who overspend on the cloud resources, this blog is for you where we discuss some of the prominent strategies that we at Simform put into practice so that our clients get the best result in the lease possible spending.
+If your organization is one of those who overspend on the cloud resources, this blog is for you where we discuss some of the prominent cloud cost optimization strategies that we at Simform put into practice so that our clients get the best result in the lease possible spending.

 For any organization, the major spend of 70-80 per cent comprises of the storage and compute resources.
 And hence, this makes it inherently important to monitor these aspects closely.
 However, the first step towards keeping a strict eye on the bill is to increase the visibility into the cloud costs and understanding the total cost of ownership.
 Let’s get started!

 Cost Optimization Strategies for Storage